"Where Ideology Matters: Evidence from a Global Analysis of Market Intervention"

 (with Tanja Eschenauer-Engler)

 Description: This paper present a novel dataset on the identity and military rank of the leaders of all 474 failed and successful coups from 1950 to 2020.
 The paper discusses how the dataset improves on previous data collection efforts and illustrates the dataset’s uses by showing that contrary to common assumptions in the research on coups, only a majority of coup attempts is led by senior officers, and a large share is instead led by mid-ranking or junior officers and rarely civilians.
 We further show that that while protests spark coups by senior and more junior officers alike, coups led by senior officers have temporary negative effects for democracy, while the effects of coups led by more junior officers are long-lasting.
-The article thus underlines the importance for refined empirical measures and theoretical arguments in the study of coups.
+The article thus underlines the importance for refined empirical measures and theoretical arguments in the study of coups. (under review)

 “Identifying Ideologues: A Global Dataset on Chief Executives, 1945-2019”